Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Unlike a vertical cardboard baler, the process for a horizontal baler is automated.
 The key features of the process are loading the bin with cardboard and removing the completed bale.
 Horizontal balers have a larger footprint than vertical balers and load from the top.

-Though the feeding process for a horizontal baler can be manual, in the majority of cases, horizontal balers are fed by a conveyor, forklift, cart dumper, skid steer, or front loader.
+Though the feeding process for a horizontal baler can be manual, in most cases, horizontal balers are fed by a conveyor, forklift, cart dumper, skid steer, or front loader.
 When the amount of cardboard reaches a predetermined level, a photocell activates the mechanism of the ram to begin the baling process.
 Some horizontal baler designs are activated manually from a control panel, much like the control panel on a vertical baler.
-For high volume cardboard operations, photocells are preferred to keep materials moving.
+For high-volume cardboard operations, photocells are preferred to keep materials moving.

-A necessary feature of horizontal balers is their shearing capabilities.
+Shearing is a necessary feature of horizontal balers.
 Once the ram has been activated manually or by a photocell, it moves forward to compress the cardboard in the compression chamber.
 While the ram is in motion, cardboard continues to fill the hopper and rest on the top of the moving ram.
 A shearing blade or knife cuts away material above the bale compression chamber that could potentially jam and obstruct the movement of the ram.

 Shearing blades are extremely tough and resilient.
-They are designed with tapered cutting edges and serrated blades, which lowers the amount of area where the blade makes contact with the material.
+They are designed with tapered cutting edges and serrated blades, which reduces the area where the blade makes contact with the material.
 In the process, more recyclable material is cut at once.

-The tying off of the bale for a horizontal cardboard baler can be completed manually or automatically.
-This is determined by the type of horizontal baler.
-Since open end cardboard balers operate continuously, automatic typing off is more efficient and productive.
-Closed end cardboard balers do not produce as many bales per hour as open end cardboard balers, making it possible to use a manual tying off process.
+Tying off the bale for a horizontal cardboard baler can be completed manually or automatically depending on the baler type.
+Since open-end cardboard balers operate continuously, automatic tying off is more efficient and productive.
+Closed-end cardboard balers do not produce as many bales per hour as open-end cardboard balers, making it possible to use a manual tying-off process.

 Manual baling, regardless of the type of cardboard baler, is basically the same for all cardboard balers.
 Using channels or slots built into the baler, wire or twine is fed through the slots and wrapped around the bale.
-It is tightly secured by twisting with wire and tying with twine.
+The bale is tightly secured by twisting it with wire and tying it with twine.
 The compressed cardboard material tends to adhere to itself, making the manual baling process easier.

-Wire is the most common form of bale securing method since it is highly durable, has excellent tensile strength, and is long lasting.
-There are baler users that prefer twine over the wire for its cost effectiveness, takes up less space, is easier to work with, and can be recycled.
+Wire is the most common form of bale securing method since it is highly durable, has excellent tensile strength, and is long-lasting.
+However, some baler users prefer twine over wire because it is cost-effective, takes up less space, is easier to work with, and can be recycled.

 Chapter Four – Key Components of a Cardboard Baler

-The design and configuration of cardboard balers has been developed to perform the process of condensing and compacting cardboard into viable shapes for appropriate reuse of the raw material.
-Though the various factors and components of the process can be diagrammed as a large formation crushing soft material, there are aspects of the process that are necessary for its successful completion.
+The design and configuration of cardboard balers have been developed to condense and compact cardboard into viable shapes for appropriate reuse of the raw material.
+Specific components of the machine are necessary for the process’s successful completion.

-At the center of cardboard baling technology is the crushing and compacting mechanism that is composed of forces provided by hydraulic power.
-These pump driven devices are capable of compressing far more intricate materials than cardboard but are ideal for taking large volumes of cardboard and turning them into little cubes.
+At the center of cardboard baling technology is the crushing and compacting force provided by hydraulic power.
+These pump-driven devices can compress far more intricate materials than cardboard but are ideal for turning large volumes of cardboard into cubes.

 Conveyor Belts and Chains